 From typos in memos, to sending emails to the wrong clients—it is a physical reality that your brain is not a multi-tasking machine: it needs rest!
 A recent article in the Atlantic explores the six-hour workday and its roots in the famous Kellogg factory in Sweden.
 The city of Gothenburg is the new laboratory for a six hour workday, and has “proposed a year-long trial that would divide some municipal workers into a test and control group at the same pay rate, with the test group working six-hour days and the control group working the traditional eight.”
 The idea is to test if working fewer hours will increase employee productivity, result in less sick days, and improve employee happiness.

-Is a shorter workday ideal for your business, or could it actually hinder employee productivity?
+Is a shorter workday ideal for your business?

 Just as there is evidence that the six-hour workday can make workers more efficient, shorter work hours have detrimental effects as well.

 - For starters, not all employees are good at prioritizing tasks, working independently, and delivering quality work on a tight deadline.
 And, depending on the line of work, shorter work hours are not actually possible.

 - When it comes to customer service or sales, it is important that your employees are available when a client wants to make a purchase or has a question.